Selecting and Preparing Objects for Scanning¶

 Open the Scan panel.

-Make sure the Enable automatic base removal checkbox is selected.
+Check the Enable automatic base removal option (it is disabled by default).

 Click Preview and direct your scanner at the surface that supports object (e.g., a table or the floor).
 A gray wireframe plane will appear, indicating the scene’s base.